galaxyproject/training-material/topics/variant-analysis/tutorials/microbial-variants/tutorial.md

 >    {: .question}
 {: .hands_on}

-# Step 3: View Snippy output in JBrowse
+# Section 4: View Snippy output in JBrowse

 We could go through all of the variants like this and read them out of a text table, but this is onerous and doesn't really give the context of the changes very well.
-It would be much nicer to have a visualisation of the snps and the other relevant data.
+It would be much nicer to have a visualisation of the SNPs and the other relevant data.
 In Galaxy we can use a tool called JBrowse.

 > ### {% icon hands_on %} Hands-on: Inspecting the SNPs using JBrowse
 >